 Below are some ideas to help introduce, adapt, or prepare a child for toothbrushing:

-- Read about brushing teeth – Read to your child daily a social story for brushing teeth that has been created by your child’s Occupational or Speech Therapist.
-Also, there are MANY good books available that are kid friendly and talk about brushing teeth.
+- Read about brushing teeth – Read to your child daily a social story for brushing teeth that have been created by your child’s Occupational or Speech Therapist.
+Also, there are MANY good books available that are kid-friendly and talk about brushing teeth.

 - Provide visual support for sequencing this task – Discuss with your child’s Occupational Therapist the benefits of having a visual/picture schedule to organize multiple steps necessary to brushing teeth.